galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >
 {: .hands_on}

-> <comment-title>Why the matrix is not scaled before the PCA</comment-title>
+> <comment-title>Why the matrix is not scaled</comment-title>
 >
-> A single-cell workflow often scales every gene to zero mean and unit variance with `pp.scale` before
-> {PCA}.
-This analysis goes straight from the highly variable genes to `pp.pca`, and the reason is what
-> runs later rather than anything about the embedding.
->
-> CellTypist requires a matrix holding expression normalised to 10,000 counts per cell and
+> `pp.scale` is not run here.
+CellTypist requires a matrix normalised to 10,000 counts per cell and
-> log1p-transformed ({% cite CellTypistDocs %}), and rejects anything else with
+> log1p-transformed ({% cite CellTypistDocs %}), and z-scored values are neither; they also break the
-> `Invalid expression matrix in .X, expect log1p normalized expression to 10000 counts per cell`.
-> Z-scored values are not that, and they are also partly negative, which breaks the
-> expression-proportion statistics LIANA calculates from the same matrix.
-Scaling additionally centres
+> expression proportions LIANA calculates from the same matrix.
+Scanpy's {PCA} centres the data itself
-> the matrix, so the zeros of a sparse matrix become non-zero and the object becomes dense; for a panel
-> of thousands of genes measured in tens of thousands of cells, that alone can push a job past the memory
-> a public server will give it.
->
-> Nothing is lost from the embedding by leaving it out. `pp.pca` reads the `highly_variable` flag set in
+> and reads the `highly_variable` flag set in the previous step, so nothing is lost from the embedding
-> the previous step and centres the data itself.
-If you do want a scaled embedding, keep the
-> log-normalised object in the history as well and pass that copy, not the scaled one, to CellTypist and
-> LIANA.
+> by leaving the scaling out.
 >
 {: .comment}